-If company-wide two-factor authentication is enabled, and a user within the organization gets locked out of their account or needs to enable a new device, a superuser (/guides/user-access-and-control/user-roles-and-how-to-change-them) can reset the user's two-factor authentication.
+If company-wide two-factor authentication is enabled, and a user within the organization gets locked out of their account or needs to enable a new device, an account superuser (/guides/user-access-and-control/user-roles-and-how-to-change-them) can reset their two-factor authentication.
 To reset a user's two-factor authentication, follow the steps below.

-- 1. Log in to the Fastly web interface and click the \\Account\\ link from the [user menu](/guides/basic-concepts/about-the-web-interface-controls#about-the-user-menu).
+- 1. Log in to the Fastly web interface and click the Account link from the user menu (/guides/basic-concepts/about-the-web-interface-controls#about-the-user-menu).
 Your account information appears. - 2.
+Click the User management link. - 3.
 In the Users area, click the gear icon next to a user and then select Reset 2FA.
-A warning message appears. - 3.
+A warning message appears. - 4.
 Click Reset.
 The user will need to set up two-factor authentication for their account the next time they log in.